ahocevar/gxp-simpledemo/README.md

 The intention of this project is to show a simple example for an application created from http://github.com/opengeo/readygxp.

+## Building on Windows

+The build file is made for Unix based systems that have ssh installed.
+To make the build work on Windows, you have to use the Windows specific build file.
+To do so, run the following commands on the Windows console:

+    rename build.xml build.xml.unix
+    rename build.xml.windows build.xml

 ## Debug Mode

 Loads all scripts uncompressed.